-Step 6 - Paying For Rehab
+Step 6 - Arranging Payment

 As above, expect to pay a deposit prior to admission.

 Step 7 - Admission Into Treatment

 You'll usually be asked to bring certain essentials with you:

-Now, enjoy your recovery!
+And of course, enjoy your recovery!

-Thanks for reading our free guide.
+Thanks for reading our guide.

 The Abbeycare medical team can help you detox comfortably.